PCFSolutions/pcf-interview-exercises/pcf-library/README.md

   - A Book model exists according to the spec
   - The db is seeded with a User, Location & Book
   - All code is properly formatted & linted

+## Time Management

+You shouldn't spend more than 3-4 hours on this exercise.
+If you aren't finished during that time, please commit the latest version of your work, along with a short note explaining how far you got and what your next steps would be.